 2) Create Smooth Journeys Across Platforms

 Dealerships can create flawless customer journeys, both online and offline.
-When your dealership data is combined with the analytical abilities of AI, you can look into information about your customer’s preferences and needs, so that you can take an informed next step.
+When your dealership data is combined with the analytical abilities of AI.
+You can look into information about your customer’s preferences and needs, so that you can take an informed next step.

 3) Automate Marketing Campaigns